Home » Koh Kood

 • 4 boat companies operate out of Laem Sok Pier, the mainland departure point for the island.
 To get there, you can use use private transfers, fly into Trat Airport or there are direct bus and boat combinations.

-• Koh Kood’s wonderful beaches, with their powder white sand, clear waters and picturesque bays, are all on the west coast – look out for Klong Chao, Bang Bao, Ao Tapao and Ao Phrao.
+• Koh Kood’s wonderful beaches, with their powder white sand, clear waters and picturesque bays, are all on the west coast – look out for Klong Chao, Bang Bao, Ao Tapao.
+Klong Rahan and Ao Phrao.
 There’s two authentically local fishing villages over on the eastern side.

-• Once on the island, you’ll find plenty of decent Thai and western restaurants but don’t expect much nightlife – no strips of bars or nightclubs, that’s really not Koh Kood’s vibe.
+• Once on the island, you’ll find plenty of decent Thai and western restaurants but don’t expect much nightlife – no strips of bars or nightclubs, that’s the diametric opposite of Koh Kood’s vibe.

 • To keep you busy there’s good local snorkeling and diving or you can head over to the reefs at Koh Rang.
 The waterfalls too are well worth a visit as are a couple of ancient trees deep in the forest.